Deploying OpenVPN Service

 Initialize Configuration

-Now, let’s create a directory to save our OpenVPN service configuration:
+Now, create a directory to store the OpenVPN server configuration:

 mkdir -p ~/lamda-openvpn-server